As on: Dec 09, 2023 02:58 PM

 The Company has received the credit ratings from credit rating agencies - ICRA and CRISL as under -

 b.
-'CRISIL A1+' assigned to Rs.500 crore Commercial Paper Programme of the Company.
+‘CRISIL A1+' assigned to H 500 crore Commercial Paper

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of Section 152 of the Companies Act, 2013 and in terms of Articles of Association of the Company, Shri Vinay Gupta will retire at the ensuing Annual General Meeting (AGM) and being eligible, offer himself for reappointment.
+In accordance with the provisions of Section 152 of the Companies Act, 2013 and in terms of Articles of Association of the Company, Shri Sanjay Gupta will retire at the ensuing Annual General Meeting (AGM) and being eligible, offer himself for reappointment.

 All Independent Directors of the Company have given declarations that they meet the criteria of independence as provided in Section 149(6) read with schedule IV of the Companies Act, 2013 and also Regulation 16(I)(b) of the Listing Regulations.